abbadon1334/abbadon1334/README.md

 I always like to find a better way to make the offline world interact with the online world, especially when is complex and in real time.
 Facing the limits is a challenge that I set myself every day, exceeding them is more rewarding than mere monetary compensation.

-In my spare time, i contribute to the world of open source and mentor others to use best practices and avoid mistakes, i actively follow and contribute to [Agile Toolkit](https://github.com/atk4) a really exiting Low-code Framework for Web Apps in PHP.
+In my spare time, i contribute to the world of open source and mentor others to use best practices and avoid mistakes, i actively follow and contribute to [Agile Toolkit](https://github.com/atk4) a really exciting Low-code Framework for Web Apps in PHP.

-### 🔭 Currently working on:
+### 🔭 Working on:
 - Monitoring of energy savings.
 - Production forecast of photovoltaic systems based on the place of installation based on historical NASA meteorological values.
 - Remote assistance via IOT mounted on hydraulic pumps.